benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/installation.rst

 Installation
 ============

 The installation of PyTorch Geometric Temporal requires the presence of certain prerequisites.
 These are described in great detail in the installation description of PyTorch Geometric.
-Please follow the instructions laid out `here <https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html>`_
+Please follow the instructions laid out `here <https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html>`_.
+You might also take a look at the `readme file <https://github.com/benedekrozemberczki/pytorch_geometric_temporal>`_ of the PyTorch Geometric Temporal repository.

 The package itself can be installed via pip: